ShamimAkhter/screen-shot/README.md

 ### Angular

+- Change `url` variable in [camera.component.ts](/screen-shot/screen-shot/src/app/camera/camera.component.ts) from `url = "https://192.168.1.38:5001/"` to `url = "https://localhost:44320/"` or according to your ASP.NET web server.

-Just use the default `npm start or ng serve` and access at `https://localhost:4200`.
+- Just use the default `npm start or ng serve` and access at `https://localhost:4200`.

 ### ASP.NET Core Web API

-Use the default IIS profile, i.e., Just press F5 or Ctrl+F5.
+- Use the default IIS profile, i.e., Just press F5 or Ctrl+F5.